avlo/hitopbtc/README.md

 # HiTopBPG (HiTop Bitcoin Payment Gateway)

 ### overview
-HiTopBPG is a completely self-contained Bitcoin Payment Gateway framework and store-front web-application.
+HiTopBPG is a self-contained Bitcoin Payment Gateway framework and store-front web-application.
 It uses no custodial or third party wallet/blockchain services (excluding exchange rate conversion and QR code generation).
 It has been specifically built with all business logic, bitcoin transaction logic & wallet custodianship completely within the application itself.

 ### motivation
 after having been denied payment gateway services by paypal and others and not finding an existing, open-source, free, self-custodial bitcoin transaction/wallet service with the features i wanted, i decided to build my own.  it's intended to be a simple (two page) store-front web-application with self-contained bitcoin transaction engine and user-custodian'd wallet.